-Information passed on from the EYFS, or from a school from which the child has transferred, will be used in conjunction with ongoing assessments to plan, if relevant, any appropriate LS for each individual child.
+Information passed on from the EYFS, or from a school from which the child has transferred, will be used in conjunction with ongoing assessments to plan, if relevant, any appropriate Learning Support for each individual child.

 Where in-house assessments indicate a specific learning difficulty, a range of multi-sensory teaching strategies will be used in the classroom.
-Any interventions that are additional to, or different from, those provided in the usual curriculum will continue to be recorded on an Individual Education Plan (IEP).
+Any interventions that are additional to, or different from, those provided in the usual curriculum will continue to be recorded on a Pupil Profile.